Pressure balance in the multiphase ISM of cosmologically simulated disk galaxies: Equations of Vertical Pressure Balance

-so that, after combining terms with like partial derivatives, Equation (\ref{e:Euler_z}) can be expressed as:
+so that, after combining terms with like partial derivatives, Equation (\ref{e:Euler_z}) can be expressed as

-Since we focus our analysis on time periods during which the simulated disks are long-lived, with approximately constant properties, we assume that the disks are well-described by a statistical steady state.
+Since we focus our analysis on time periods during which the simulated disks are long-lived, with approximately constant properties, we assume that the disks are well described by a \textit{statistical} steady state.
+At any given time, the detailed instantaneous properties of the galaxy (e.g., the turbulent gas density and velocity fields) can differ significantly from the statistical average.
 Under this assumption, the $\partial/\partial t = 0$ on the left-hand side of Equation (\ref{e:Euler_z_mass_cont}) can be neglected after time averaging:\footnote{Note that upon time averaging between an initial time $t_{i}$ and a final time $t_{f}$, $\langle \partial(\rho u_z)/\partial t \rangle \propto \int_{t_i}^{t_f} dt' \partial(\rho u_z)/\partial t' = \Delta (\rho u_z) |^{t_{f}}_{t_{i}}$.
 Even in a statistical steady state, the instantaneous value of $\rho u_z$ can vary significantly from $t_{i}$ to $t_{f}$ within a single column.
 However, after averaging over many independent columns, the fluctuations should cancel.
 We show in Appendix \ref{a:time_variability} that our results are indeed insensitive to this term.}

-Later in the paper, we plot results up to $|z|=10h$ to show how the flow develops as the disk joins the CGM.
+Later in this paper, we plot results up to $|z|=10h$ to show how the flow develops as the disk joins the CGM.
 At these large $|z|$, the plane-parallel geometry assumption can break down significantly and so we do not necessarily expect Equation (\ref{e:Euler_z_mass_cont_ss}) to be accurately satisfied.

 We then \emph{define} the rest frame of each column such that it comoves with an annulus at radius $R$.
 Specifically, we give each column an azimuthal velocity equal to the (mass-weighted) average disk gas azimuthal velocity at $R$ and a radial velocity equal to the average radial velocity at the same radius in annuli of width $\rstarhalf/ / 3\sim 1$ kpc (the same annuli used in \S \ref{s:disk_characteristics} and Figure \ref{f:radial_profiles}).
 Because of this choice, the column rest frames are generally not inertial and the Euler equation should include terms corresponding to fictitious centrifugal and Coriolis forces.
 However, in plane-parallel geometry these fictitious terms act purely in the $x-y$ plane and so they do not modify Equation (\ref{e:Euler_z}).
 In the rest frame of any given column, we therefore have $\langle u_R \rangle=0$ and $\langle u_\phi \rangle=0$ by construction.